glennon/FlowDataModelTools/README.md

 FlowDataModelTools
 ==================

 Description: a set of circa 2006 ArcGIS VB macros to create flow lines from a OD matrix.
+You basically just load up the .mxd file into ArcGIS and make the macros a tool.
 Replaced by flowpyGIS.

 Flow Data Model Tools